A problematic report on the 'dangers' of soy

 There was a report in yesterday's Guardian about the supposed dangers of soy products.
 I am rather dubious about the claims, simply because some of the 'facts' stated about the use of soy beans in Asian cuisine, or Japanese cuisine in particular, are just plain wrong.
 The implication made in the article is that all soy products are fermented for a long time in Japanese cuisines, but this is simply not true.
 Only miso and soy sauce and like products - which are only consumed in very small quantities, since they are quite salty - fit that description.

-Here is the ways that, as far as I know that soy has commonly been consumed in Japan for hundreds of years, and how I grew up eating them in a household with two Japanese parents.
+Here is the ways that, as far as I know that soy has commonly been consumed in Japan for hundreds of years, and how I grew up eating them in a Japanese household (and I do mean a Japanese one, in Japan, not hyphenated-Japanese).

 • As tofu.
 The way that tofu is made is not described correctly at all in this report: